 Here are a few steps you might put in place in this new year, both for yourself and together with your spouse, that can help you move forward in building the marriage you desire for tomorrow.
 These steps might make good New Year’s resolutions or goals if that’s something you do.

 - Make A Gratitude List.
 Intentionally, every single day, look for something about your spouse for which you are grateful.
 It will be more powerful if you write it down.
 If you miss a day, look for two things the following day.
 And for extra points, find a way to tell your spouse Thank You.

 - Remove Roadblocks.
 Remember, you can only change you.
 So what roadblocks in your own attitude, words, or behavior are keeping you from the kind of marriage you want?
 What’s it like to be married to you?
 This is not about self-contempt or trying harder.
 Every single person has prickly parts of their character.
 What are you going to do about yours?

 - Talk Together.
 How’s the communication between you?
 Most couples need to learn some better communication skills.
 If you’re a talker, you might need to work very hard on listening and drawing out your spouse.
 If you struggle to talk, you might need to work hard on staying engaged even in a difficult conversation.
 What rhythms of communication will you set up between you?

 - Spend Time Together.
 It’s so important to do things together.
-That can be date night, but it’s more than that.
+That can be date nights, but it’s more than that.
 Almost every couple struggles with different desires, interests, or personality.
 How will you enter your spouse’s world?
 How will you nurture the “us-ness” between you?